 1. Rocamadour France: It’s Steeped In History

-When the body of Saint Amadour, an early Chrisitan hermit, was discovered in 1166, the fame of Rocamadour spread.
+When the body of Saint Amadour, an early Christian hermit, was discovered in 1166, the fame of Rocamadour spread.
 An abbey was built in honour of Saint-Amadour and on top of the cliff, a fortress was constructed to protect the city.

 2. Rocamadour France: Stroll Through The Medieval City

 The main street of Rocamadour France today is a pedestrian street lined with tourist boutiques.
 Stop for a minute and try to imagine a different scenario.
-One from hundreds of years ago where shop keepers welcomed pilgrims who had walked for weeks to arrive at this sacred place.
+One from hundreds of years ago where shopkeepers welcomed pilgrims who had walked for weeks to arrive at this sacred place.

 It’s incredible that the original stone gates still exist in Rocamadour France.
 There are four such beautifully preserved gates to enter the town: Porte Basse, Porte Hugon, Porte Salmon and Porte Figuier.